dotnet/sourcelink/docs/README.md

 Only set `DeterministicSourcePaths` to true on a build/CI server, never for for local builds.
 In order for the debugger to find source files when debugging a locally built binary the PDB must contain original, unmapped local paths.

-Starting with .NET SDK 2.1 a fully deterministic build is [turned on](https://github.com/dotnet/roslyn/blob/dev15.7.x/src/Compilers/Core/MSBuildTask/Microsoft.Managed.Core.targets#L45-L55) when both `Deterministic` and `ContinuousIntegrationBuild` properties are set to `true`.
+Starting with .NET Core SDK 2.1.300 a fully deterministic build is [turned on](https://github.com/dotnet/roslyn/blob/dev15.7.x/src/Compilers/Core/MSBuildTask/Microsoft.Managed.Core.targets#L45-L55) when both `Deterministic` and `ContinuousIntegrationBuild` properties are set to `true`.

 ## Example

 The following project settings result in repository URL and commit hash automatically detected and included in NuSpec, commit hash included in `AssemblyInformationalVersionAttribute`, all source files available on GitHub linked via [SourceLink](https://github.com/dotnet/designs/blob/master/accepted/diagnostics/source-link.md) (including those in submodules) and source files not available on GitHub embedded in the PDB.

-Note that .NET SDK 2.1 is required.
+Note that .NET Core SDK 2.1.300 is required.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">